letv1nnn/Parking-Space-Monitoring-System/README.md

 4. INTERPRETER
 5. VIRTUAL MACHINE AND COMPILER

-## April 13 (Day off) - Creating MALLOC, FREE and GC
+## April 13 - (Present) - Creating MALLOC, FREE and GC
 CODE ---> https://github.com/letv1nnn/Creating-my-own-interpreter-virtual-machine-and-compiler./tree/main/memory_allocation
 I've made a simple version of a memory allocator to understand how it works.
 Furthermore, I've created a real memory allocator using specific libraries.

-## April 14 - ...(Present)
+## Plans
-I am extending each of the interpreter, virtual machine, and compiler with various features, etc...
+Extend each of the interpreter, virtual machine, and compiler with various features, etc...